-Project Purpose: The existing 106-year old North River Tunnel is owned by Amtrak.
+Project Purpose: The existing 106-year old North River tunnel is owned by Amtrak.
 NJ TRANSIT and Amtrak operate approximately 450 trains each weekday through the tunnel that carry over 200,000 daily passenger trips.
-The North River Tunnel presents reliability challenges due to damage from Superstorm Sandy in 2012, as well as the overall age of the tunnel and the intensity of its current use.
+The North River tunnel presents reliability challenges due to damage from Superstorm Sandy in 2012, as well as the overall age of the tunnel and the intensity of its current use.
 Significant delays to trains occur when problems arise.
-The project is planned to improve the reliability of service in the corridor by addressing the deterioration of the existing North River Tunnel.
-The project is also meant to preserve the current functionality of Amtrak's NEC service and NJ TRANSIT's commuter rail service and strengthen the reliability of service by providing operational flexibility for trains under the Hudson River between New Jersey and New York.
+The project is planned to improve the reliability of service in the corridor by addressing the deterioration of the existing North River tunnel.
+The project is also meant to preserve the current functionality of Amtrak's NEC service and NJ TRANSIT's commuter rail service and strengthen the reliability of service by providing operational flexibility for trains under the Hudson River that are traveling between New Jersey and New York.

-Project Development History, Status and Next Steps: The Project entered New Starts Project Development in July of 2016.
+Project Development History, Status and Next Steps: The project entered New Starts Project Development in July 2016.
 A locally preferred alternative was adopted into the New Jersey and the New York fiscally constrained long-range transportation plans in November 2017 and August 2018, respectively.
-NJ TRANSIT is currently conducting the environmental review process and anticipates its completion in early 2019, with the publication of a Final Environmental Impact Statement and issuance of a Record of Decision.
-NJ TRANSIT also anticipates entry into Engineering, and the receipt of a Full Funding Grant Agreement in 2019.
-Both the new tunnel and the rehabilitated tunnel are estimated to open for revenue service by 2030.
+FTA issued a Categorical Exclusion for the Hudson Yards right-of-way preservation project element in November 2019.
+PANYNJ is currently conducting the environmental review process for the tunnel elements, and anticipates its completion in late 2019, with the publication of a Final Environmental Impact Statement and issuance of a Record of Decision.
+PANYNJ also anticipates entry into New Starts Engineering in early 2020, and award of an Early Systems Work Agreement prior to the receipt of a Full Funding Grant Agreement in late 2020.
+Both the new tunnel and the rehabilitated tunnel are estimated to open for revenue service by 2029.